Commentary Matthew 13

 Verses 37-43

-“The One who sows the good seed is the Son of Man.
+He replied, “The One who sows the good seed is the Son of Man.
 The field is the world, and the good seed represents the sons of the kingdom.
 The weeds are the sons of the evil one, and the enemy who sows them is the devil.
 The harvest is the end of the age, and the harvesters are angels.

 As the weeds are collected and burned in the fire, so will it be at the end of the age.
 The Son of Man will send out His angels, and they will weed out of His kingdom every cause of sin and all who practice lawlessness.
 And they will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.

-Those who are not saved are thrown into the lake of fire.
-The righteous will then be given glorified bodies.
-The weeds being thrown into the furnace comes immediately after the great day of judgement which itself comes immediately after the Millennial reign of Jesus Christ, which itself comes immediately after the tribulation.
+Without question, this is an end-times prophecy.
+Those who are not saved will be cast into the lake of fire, and the righteous will receive glorified bodies.
+The weeds being thrown into the furnace takes place immediately after the great day of judgment, which follows the Millennial reign of Jesus Christ, itself coming after the tribulation.

 Verse 44